dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-skype-for-business-online-with-microsoft-intune.md

 If a user is in both groups, they will be exempt from the policy.

 ### Step 2: Configure and deploy a compliance policy
-Ensure that you create and deploy a compliance policy to all devices that the Skype for Business Online policy will be targeted to.
+[Create](create-a-device-compliance-policy-in-microsoft-intune.md) and [deploy](deploy-and-monitor-a-device-compliance-policy-in-microsoft-intune.md) a compliance policy to all devices that will be affected by the policy.
+These would be all the devices that are used by the users in the **Targeted groups**.

 > [!NOTE]
-> While compliance policies are deployed to [!INCLUDE[wit_nextref](../Token/wit_nextref_md.md)] groups, conditional access policies are targeted to Azure Active Directory security groups.
+> While compliance policies are deployed to [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] groups, conditional access policies are targeted to Azure Active Directory security groups.

 For details about how to configure the compliance policy, see [Manage device compliance policies for Microsoft Intune](../Topic/Manage-device-compliance-policies-for-Microsoft-Intune.md).